 FAQ on the RVHPA Membership Requirement at Woodrat Mountain

 How will RVHPA know if I am a member?
 All new and renewing annual members will have their rating and membership type show up immediately on the membership page after completing their online application.
-Pilots purchasing their membership at the Ruch Store will be issued a membership card (aka site pass) that identifies them as a current member and their data will be put on the website usually within the next week.
-RVHPA club members and officers will be politely looking and asking for proof of membership.
+RVHPA club members and officers will be politely if you are a member.
 The flying community and the club will also sometimes check memberships in the LZ.